 Furthermore, the beautiful thing is that there are no set rules.
-Yes it helps to be polite, and there are certain things that will definitely make it easier, but otherwise it is all up to you how you define your hitchhike.
+Yes it helps to be polite, and there are certain things that will definitely make it easier, but otherwise, it is all up to you how you define your hitchhike.
 I used it as a means of transport but it could also be a day out.
-Definitely in Europe this is easily done.
+Definitely, in Europe, this is easily done.
 Meet up with a friend on Saturday morning, get to your starting spot by 07:00 and see how far you get until whatever time.
-Here after, you can spend the night somewhere or go back with public transport.
-In the meantime you will have experienced a million things you were not aware of before.
+Hereafter, you can spend the night somewhere or go back on public transport.
+In the meantime, you will have experienced a million things you were not aware of before.
 Above all, having the best stories to tell when you get back.

 An Opportunity To Learn

 I believe the ultimate thing to gain from the experience, is the fact that it is all up to oneself.
 There are plenty of people that hitchhike together or with more people, but dealing with the whole process by myself has taught me a lot.
 First of all, I had to figure out where to go, where to start and how to get there in the first place.
 This forced me to talk to people, to ask them where there is more traffic, where there is less traffic, and if there are any rules or situations I should be aware of.
 This not only helped me with my hitchhiking but automatically taught me a lot about the places I visited.